 Dr. Dawn Gilpin

-The group will stay in shared rooms at three-star hotels in Paris and Milan and shared flats with kitchens in London.
+The group will stay in shared rooms at three-star hotels in Milan and Berlin and shared flats with kitchens in London.
 Some breakfasts and group dinners are included.
-You'll take public transportation to classes, tours and media site visits.
+You'll take public transportation to classes, tours, and media site visits.
 You'll do a considerable amount of walking as well.

 Individuals with disabilities may find accessibility and accommodation in one of more of this program’s locations very different from what you find in the United States.
 Depending on the program, there may be a great deal of walking or the regular use of public transportation.
 The Study Abroad Office cannot guarantee access to public transportation, buildings, or public sites on this program.

 Although ASU cannot guarantee the accessibility of all program sites, students with disabilities can and do study abroad.
-Upon request, the ASU Study Abroad Office can provide information about the availability of accommodations and accessible facilities on this specific program and can help you determine whether this program can meet your accommodation needs.
+Upon request, the ASU Study Abroad Office can provide information about the availability of accommodations and accessible facilities on the specific program and can help you determine whether this program can meet your accommodation needs.

 Faculty Directed program participants are also responsible for paying a non-refundable $50 Application Fee, in addition to the Program Fee listed above.
 All other costs associated with participation in the program are the responsibility of the individual student.
-Be sure to reference the program cost sheet for information on program fees and any additional estimated expenses.
+Be sure to reference the program Cost Sheet for information on program fees and any additional estimated expenses.

 The program may allow for time which can be spent in non-program activities.
-Participants may wish to travel, sightsee or participate in activities or events in which they have a personal interest.
+Participants may wish to travel, sight-see or participate in activities or events in which they have a personal interest.
 Please note that the participant is fully responsible for making arrangements and for all costs of transportation, lodging, food and additional expenses that may be associated with any non-Program activities.

-*ASU Study Abroad Office does not officially endorse, administer or monitor the content of these links.
+*The ASU Study Abroad Office does not officially endorse, administer or monitor the content of these links.